wesngu28/wesngu28/README.md

 ### My Stack

-I have used these on a project and have project experience.
+Group 1 - I have used these on a project and have project experience.

+Group 2 - I have used these in a classroom and small project setting.

+Group 3 - OSes I have used or are using (windows, tumbleweed, zorin, debian)
 <p align="center">
 <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=flat-square&logo=html5&logoColor=white">
 <img src="https://img.shields.io/badge/css3-%231572B6.svg?style=flat-square&logo=css3&logoColor=white">